 In neuroscientific studies of the effects of long-term exercise, improved alertness based on the prefrontal cortex is also the most common finding.
 Movement has an immediate effect on the brain that can last a lifetime.
 Movement has a positive effect on the structure and function of your brain by creating new nerve cells.

-The brain has a complex structure.
-Two areas are particularly important for the connection between physical activity and mental fitness: the prefrontal cortex and the hippocampus.
+The brain is complex in structure, which is why trying to improve the brain is so difficult.
+Two areas are particularly important for the connection between physical activity and brain performance: the prefrontal cortex and the hippocampus.

 The prefrontal cortex is responsible for this: